-The admissions process for routine admission into Year 7 of a secondary school in 2022 (the routine admission round) begins in May 2021 and ends on 31st August 2022.
+The admissions process for routine admission into Year 7 of a secondary school in 2024 (the routine admission round) begins in May 2023 and ends on 31st August 2024.

-For entry in September 2022 a girl's date of birth would normally fall on or between 1st September 2010 to 31st August 2011 and she must be working in Year 6 at the time of testing.
+For entry in September 2024 a girl's date of birth would normally fall on or between 1st September 2012 and 31st August 2013 and she must be working in Year 6 at the time of testing.
 See section headed 'Applicants who are not in the normal age group' for further information.

 Applications must be made on the appropriate Local Authority (LA) Common Application Form (CAF).
 In addition, a separate application (to register for the Admission Test) must be made directly to Kendrick School.
+Kendrick School will adhere with the local agreed In-Year Fair Access Protocol.

-Parents/carers must register for the Kendrick School Admission Test by completing the online registration form available on the school website on 1st May 2021.
-The deadline for registering for the Admission Tests for entry into Year 7 in September 2022 is Thursday 1st July 2021 (midnight).
+Parents/carers must register for the Kendrick School Admission Test by completing the online registration form available on the school website from 1st May 2023.
+The deadline for registering for the Admission Tests for entry into Year 7 in September 2024 is Saturday 1st July 2023 (midnight).
+Applicants who do not have access to a computer should contact the Kendrick School admission team for assistance.
 Late applications will only be accepted in exceptional circumstances (see below).